DGclasher/gdb-assistant/README.md

-# Pwndbg + GEF + Peda - One for all, and all for one
+# All in One GDB Assistant

 This is a script which installs Pwndbg, GEF, and Peda GDB plugins in a single command.